 - Potential for Big Profits: Equity crowdfunding is high-risk, high-reward.
 If you invest in a company that becomes “the next big thing,” your investment could yield massive returns.

 - Satisfaction: In the past, only wealthy investors had the capital to buy into startup companies.
-Equity crowdfunding has made it easier than ever for new or less-wealthy investors to invest in burgeoning companies.
-And there’s a lot of satisfaction that comes with giving life to a new company—it’s arguably a better feeling than investing in a large corporation that has thousands of shareholders.
+Equity crowdfunding has made it easier for new or less-wealthy investors to invest in burgeoning companies.
+And there’s a lot of satisfaction that comes with giving life to a new company—it’s arguably a better feeling than investing in a large corporation with thousands of shareholders.

 - More Responsible: For entrepreneurs, raising capital through equity crowdfunding is far safer than opening a slew of new credit cards.